RedGR175/problem-generator/README.md

 # problem-generator
-Can generate academic problems from a simple text prompt.

-This is a commit
+This is a work in progress academic problem generator

+It uses the OpenAI API

+At the moment it only works as a visual interface for the API